dagster-io/dagster/docs/docs-beta/docs/guides/databases.md

 title: Connecting to databases
 description: How to configure resources to connect to databases
 sidebar_position: 10
+sidebar_label: Database connections
 ---

-In Dagster, *resources* are used to connect to databases by acting as a wrapper around database clients.
-The resource is registered along with connection details in the `Definitions` object, and can then be referenced from your asset definitions.
+In Dagster, resources are used to connect to databases by acting as a wrapper around database clients.
+Resources are registered with connection details in the `Definitions` object and can then be referenced from asset definitions.

 ## What you'll learn